Click each tab below for a description of the topic and representative papers. See the "Publications" page for a complete list of papers.

 Network Analysis

 Network analysis is a method used to study the relationships and interactions within a network.
 It is widely applied in fields such as social network analysis and gene interaction studies.
-Our group's research spans various projects involving tensor networks and multi-layer networks.
+Our group's research spans various projects involving tensor networks and multilayer networks.

 Representative papers: